Versioning

 • You can verify it’s permanently gone with aws --endpoint=https://object-eu-se-1a.binero.cloud s3api list-object-versions --bucket versioning-demo, this now returns nothing again.

-Please note that a object can have multiple versions if it’s overwritten as well so to delete it you would need to list all object versions and delete them if there was more than one version.
+Please note that an object can have many versions if it’s overwritten, so to delete it you would need to list all object versions and delete them.

 Suspending versioning